kbrmedia/FreshDesk-Envato/README.md

 Installation
 -----------
-1. Upload verify.php to your server
+1. Download and Upload verify.php to your own server
 2. Open verify.php and configure it

 ```sh